eersnington/workflow-cloudflare-world/packages/world-cloudflare/README.md

 ### CLI Helper

-Run the included CLI to generate Wrangler snippets and deployment instructions tailored to your project:
+Run the included CLI to scaffold the Cloudflare bindings and queue handler directly in your project:

 ```bash
 npx workflow-cloudflare-world
 ```

-It will ask a few questions (deployment mode, binding names) and then write a `wrangler.generated.json` (or a path you choose) with the full config plus exact code snippets for exporting `StreamCoordinator` and wiring the queue consumer.
-Review that file and merge it into your actual `wrangler.json`.
+It asks how you want to deploy, then (by default) creates `wrangler.json` and `src/worker.ts` in the current working directory.
+The generated worker file already exports `StreamCoordinator` and the queue handler so Cloudflare can bind everything automatically.
+Adjust the file paths or merge the output into your existing config if needed.

 ### Deployment Models